 Knuble then gave Esche some breathing room just over a minute into the final stanza, before Wade Redden closed out the scoring.

-Defenseman Denis Gauthier helped Esche maintain the shutout midway through the third when he dove to block a shot from Patrick Sharp when it appeared the former Flyers had an open net.
+Defenseman Denis Gauthier helped Esche maintain the shutout midway through the third when he dove to block a shot from Patrick Sharp when it appeared the former Flyers forward had an open net.

 Following a scoreless middle frame, Andy Hilbert knotted the game with less than eight minutes remaining in regulation when his shot deflected off of Vaananen's elbow and past Biron.